Basic Needs

 - community orientation

-G. Establish and expand services which enable low income, working poor
+G. Establish and expand services which enable low income, working poor and other at-risk populations to obtain and maintain employment and financial security including:

 - affordable child daycare